KQian-lab/team-6-live/Web_Pages/Space_Game/README.md

 # Space Invaders Game

-This is a Space Invaders game created using Phaser and Vite, inspired by an example from Phaser.
+This is a Space Invaders game created using Phaser and Vite, inspired by an example from Phaser [found here](https://samme.github.io/phaser-examples-mirror/games/invaders.html).

 ## Getting Started